codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 max-width="50%"
 %}

-* Click the `IgnoreExtraneous` filter in the Current State tab.
+* In the Current State tab, click the `IgnoreExtraneous` filter.
-  Now you can see that the `IgnoreExtraneous` filter is active and the `ConfigMap` resource is not displayed in the Current State.
+ You can see that the `IgnoreExtraneous` filter is active and the `ConfigMap` resource is not displayed in the Current State.

 {% include
 image.html